wannabit-mina/documentation/interchain-messaging/example-dapp/README.md

-# SKALE Money Transfer Demo
+# SKALE Interchain Messaging Demo

 # Introduction

-Demo dApp designed as a proof of concept for using SKALE's money transfer agent (MTA) feature.
+Demo dApp designed as a proof of concept for using SKALE's interchain messaging agent (IMA) feature.

 ### Run App Locally